pieman3000/dronebyelaw/home.md

 As ever, please ensure that this resource is used as only a part of your research on deciding where you can fly.
 As the Operator and/or Pilot you are responsible for ensuring that your flight is legal.

 ## Areas for Development - User support encouraged
 - London - It's complicated!
+Between the variety of Councils, airports and other restrictions it needs some dedicated focus.
 - Adding more Civil Parishes - These are listed alphabetically in the /england/to-request folder if you'd like to 'adopt' any to send a Freedom of Information act requests and then update here.
 - Scotland has not been included due to the different laws regarding trespass, more research is needed here.
 If you know about this, please get in touch with me at simon@dronebyelaw.co.uk